The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 ➡️ Tiered pricing model

-Also called multiple-tier pricing, this subscription-based model allows you to offer multiple boxes with different products and features at different price points.
+Also called multiple-tier pricing, this subscription-based model allows you to offer several price points with different products and features at each.

-This strategy allows you to target a bigger audience with a wider range of income levels or more diverse needs.
+Those targeting a diverse audience with a range of income levels or needs.

-One such example is Bitsbox, an educational subscription box for children that offers its customers three separate tiers:
+One such example is Bitsbox, an educational subscription box for children that offers its customers three separate tiers, with two ways of engaging with the product.

-Another example is BusterBox, a pet products subscription that offers different tiers, from small to large, based on the size of your dog.
+Another example is BusterBox, a pet products subscription that offers subscription tiers based on the length of your contract.
+The longer you sign up for, the cheaper each box is.

 Source: BusterBox

-If your business offers subscription tiers, you should consider using a subscription box pricing table.
+Consider using a subscription box pricing table if your business offers subscription tiers.
 Such a table is a great way to showcase the differences between your boxes and make it easier for your customers to choose the best one.

 A good example of a subscription box pricing table is Bump Boxes: